- What personal information about you we may collect

 - Our Cookies Policy

 2.1.
-We may collect the following personal information from you as part of your onboarding to
+We may collect the following personal information from you when you open a Paxos Account:

 - Contact Information: name, address, email address

 2.2.
-We also automatically collect certain computer, device and browsing information when you access the Bankchain website:
+We also automatically collect certain computer, device and browsing information when you access the Paxos website:

 - Computer or mobile device information, including IP address, operating system, browser type